 Teeth grinding (bruxism) is involuntary clenching, grinding and gnashing of the teeth.
-It generally happens during sleep, but some people experience it when they are awake.
+Teeth grinding usually happens during sleep, but some people do it when they are awake.
 Symptoms may include headache, jaw joint or ear pain, aching teeth, and cracked or chipped tooth surfaces.
 If you think you might grind your teeth, see your dentist or other oral health professional.

 Bruxism is the involuntary clenching, grinding and gnashing of the teeth.
-It is thought that about half of the population bruxes from time to time, while around five per cent are habitual and forceful tooth grinders.
-It generally happens during sleep, but some people experience it when they are awake.
+About half of the population does it from time to time.
+Around five per cent of the population are regular, forceful tooth grinders.
+Often it happens during sleep, but some people grind their teeth when they are awake.

-Generally, the person doesn’t realise that they grind their teeth in their sleep.
-The spouse or partner who shares their bed (and hears the grinding noises at night) is often the first to notice the problem.
+Usually, a person doesn’t realise that they grind their teeth in their sleep.
+The partner who shares their bed (and hears the grinding noises at night) is often the first to notice the problem.
 Parents may also hear it in their sleeping children.

 Signs and symptoms of bruxism include:

 - grinding sounds while the person is asleep

 - headache, jaw joint and/or ear pain

 - aching teeth, particularly just after waking up

-- aching or stiffness of the face and temples on waking
+- aching and/or stiffness of the face and temples just after waking up

 - aching or stiffness in the jaws while chewing, particularly during breakfast